 Entry to Argentina from abroad

-Argentina removes all its sanitary requirements.
-The government determined that travelers entering Argentina are no longer required to complete an affidavit or present travel medical insurance..
+Argentina has removed all its sanitary requirements.
+The government determined that travelers entering Argentina are no longer required to complete an affidavit or present travel medical insurance.

 - Non-vaccinated passengers can enter the country.
 It’s recommended to do a PCR test prior to traveling but it is not mandatory.